 Provide release time for interns to attend program activities and meetings.**

-Work with Flourish to determine the level of support we will contribute to enhance programming and/or the future trajectory of our intern(s).
+Work with Flourish to determine the level of support Workplace Partner will contribute to enhance programming and/or the future trajectory of the intern(s).
 Potential forms of support may include but are not limited to the following examples.
 Check which optional forms of support you intend to provide:

 [ X ] Providing programming space for one programming day (room must hold approx. 25 people).